 In the U.S., these mushrooms are illegal.
 Psilocybin and psilocin are listed as Schedule I drugs and are deemed to have a high potential for abuse.
 They are not recognized for medicinal use.

 In Maine, it is a Class D crime (up to a year in jail and $2,000 fine) and misdemeanor to possess them, and it is a Class C crime (up to 5 years in prison and $5,000 fine) and felony to sell them.

 “We see them more with the college group,” said Joseph Burke, a special agent with the Maine Drug Enforcement Agency.
 “I’ve been doing this for seven years, and I’ve actually been seeing more [psychedelic mushrooms] recently.
 Ironically enough, I’ve been seeing them more with bath salts users.”

 Super Mario sidenote

 You know how Mario becomes Super Mario when he eats the magic mushroom?
-Well that red mushroom with white spots resembles the Amanita musaria, a majestic mushroom that grows in Maine.
-Commonly known as fly agaric, the Amanita musaria has a bright orange cap (sometimes more yellow or red) with white spots and grows to be quite large.
+Well that red mushroom with white spots resembles the Amanita muscaria, a majestic mushroom that grows in Maine.
+Commonly known as fly agaric, the Amanita muscaria has a bright orange cap (sometimes more yellow or red) with white spots and grows to be quite large.
 It’s one of the most recognizable mushrooms and easily the most portrayed in pop culture.
 But don’t let Mario fool you.
 These mushrooms will not make you grow into an awesomer version of yourself.
 They are toxic.

 A lesson in foraging etiquette